List of Taking Back Sunday band members

 The band's third line-up change came in 2007, when Fred Mascherino left the band to pursue his solo project, The Color Fred and later his current band, Terrible Things.
 He was replaced by Matthew Fazzi, who was announced to be an official member on 2008, providing guitars, keyboards, and vocals.
 Mascherino went on to reveal in later interviews stating, "There were just problems between the five of us about writing, who was going to do it and how we were going to do it, we weren't being very productive because we were fighting too much about that stuff.
 The band was more about cooking food than making music."
 With continued extensive touring with the new line-up, the band went on to release their only studio album with Fazzi, New Again.

 The next line-up change came in 2010 when Matt Rubano and Matthew Fazzi announced that they were no longer members of Taking Back Sunday.
 Later it was announced that John Nolan and Shaun Cooper had re-joined the band.
 With the reunion of the Tell All Your Friends line-up in seven years, the band went onto release Taking Back Sunday, Happiness Is, and Tidal Wave.

 The next line-up change wouldn't come until 2018, when the band announced that they have parted ways with founding member and guitarist, Eddie Reyes for "personal reasons".
 This was later confirmed by Reyes stating the reason for his departure was due to his battle with alcoholism.
 The band released their eighth studio album 152 in 2023.

 Longtime drummer O'Connell announced his departure in 2024.
-In July 2025, it was announced that former guitarist Fred Mascherino would return to the band as a touring member, originally temporarily bases while Nolan went to spend time with his family.
+In July 2025, it was announced that former guitarist Fred Mascherino would return to the band as a touring member, originally on a temporary basis while Nolan went to spend time with his family.
 Mascherino would later appear on stage with Nolan.
 No plans of Mascherino's status with the band has been announced.